hessu/aprsc/doc/MULTIPLE.md

 suffix, and the full name of the instance will then be `aprsc-foo`.
 My CWOP server is set up with the instance name `aprsc-cwop`.

+Log and config files are named by the full instance name, i.e.
+`/opt/aprsc/etc/aprsc-foo.conf`, `/opt/aprsc/logs/aprsc-foo.log`, and so on.
+Not surprisingly, the "normal" default instance is simply named `aprsc` without a -suffix.

-Due to shell variable name restrictions, the instance suffix may not have special characters, or the '-' character which happens to be special enough.
+Due to shell variable name restrictions the instance suffix may not have special characters, or the '-' character which happens to be special enough.
 Go with an alphanumeric suffix such as 'foo' or 'cwop3' to stay on the safe side.